 Quantum computing is advancing rapidly.
 As a result, there are now more opportunities than ever before to invest in quantum-related companies and projects.
 But with so many options available, it can be difficult to know which ones are the best bets for long-term success.
 That’s why we’ve compiled a list of the top quantum investors that you should consider when looking to invest in the modern quantum revolution.

 The disaster that descended upon the world in early 2020 disrupted many predictions that were made at the end of 2019 around financial markets and investment.
 Out of that malady now, things are looking up in regards to investment with government support of quantum technologies, as well as the money coming into the private sector, creating an environment of cautious optimism for quantum investors.

 I list here, in no particular order of rank or merit, twenty-one quantum investors that have active QC startups/businesses in their portfolios.
-Following this group, I have also listed other investors that have been involved in some way in the Quantum ecosystem, either as having invested in only one quantum startup or several but as a smaller investor.
-You will notice this is a mix of corporate venture capital investors, pure-play VCs and accelerators.
+Following this group, I have also listed other investors that have been involved in some way in the Quantum ecosystem, either as having invested in only one quantum startup or several but as a smaller investors.
+You will notice this is a mix of corporate venture capital investors, pure-play VCs, and accelerators.

 For those who are interested in learning more about Quantum Market, visit our world’s largest quantum data platform.